tmac1973/pulsemon/readme.md

 <h1> What? </h1>
 Pulsemon allows you to pick a pulseaudio output (sink) and input (source) as the preferred devices.
-It will then monitor for changes to usb bus.
+It will then monitor for changes to the usb bus.
 If your preferred pulseaudio sound device is removed and then re-added later it will remember that device and restore it to its rightful state as "active".

 <h1> Why? </h1>
 I wrote this because I have 3 sound devices (webcam, mic, usb sound card) all plugged